-- Total Fixed Remuneration of \$200,000 per annum (inclusive of superannuation); - Annual cash bonus at the discretion of the board (no STI was granted during the 2019 financial year); and - 90 days' notice of termination by either party.
+- Total Fixed Remuneration of \$200,000 per annum (inclusive of superannuation) which was amended from October 2020 to \$100,000 per annum (inclusive of superannuation) as a result of a transition of the role from full-time to part-time; - Annual cash bonus at the discretion of the board (no STI was granted during the 2020 or 2019 financial years); and - 90 days' notice of termination by either party.

 The Company has a services agreement with Corporate Administration Services Pty Ltd ("CAS") and Duncan Cornish, the Company's CFO until 31 March 2019 and Company Secretary.
 Under the agreement, CAS also provided accounting, bookkeeping and administrative services.
 Both Elementos and CAS are entitled to terminate the agreement upon giving not less than three months' written notice.
-The base fee under the services agreement is \$120,000 per annum which reduced to \$33,000 from 1 April 2019 for Company Secretary services.
+The base fee under the services agreement is \$120,000 per annum which reduced to \$33,000 from 1 April 2019 for Company Secretary